 Hazard perception test is the second part of the UK theory test.
 DVLA theory test is a mandatory test which all UK learner drivers must pass to obtain a full driving licence.
-The test includes multiple choise questions but also hazard perception video clips.
+The test includes multiple choise questions but also hazard perception clips.
 Here you can find information of hazard perception test and also we will provide some free hazard perception test practices.

 Hazard perception test online